0xBAMA/not-quite-a-demo-engine/README.md

   - SDL is used for windowing and input handling, basic template for application in `resources/engine_code/`

 Run build.sh in order to build on Ubuntu.
-It just automates the building of the executable and moves it to the root directory, as files are referenced relative to that location, and then deletes the build folder.
+It just automates the building of the executable and moves it to the root directory, as files are referenced relative to that location, and then deletes the build folder (if called with the "clean" option).